ManuelPeinado/MultiChoiceAdapter/README.md

 It provides a functionality similar to that of the [<tt>CHOICE_MODE_MULTIPLE_MODAL</tt>][1] ListView mode, with two additional benefits:

 * It's easier to use, as it keeps count of the selected items, updates their background accordingly and handles checkboxes transparently.
 * It is compatible with every version of Android from 2.x.
-Of course, this implies that your project must use [ActionBarSherlock][2].
+Of course, this implies that your project must use either [ActionBarSherlock][2] or the support library's [ActionBarCompat][3].

+A version of the library that works with the stock action is also provided, for those apps with `minSdkVersion=11` or newer.

-![Example Image][3]
+![Example Image][4]

 Try out the sample application: